pester/Pester/README.md

 `BeforeAll` can now be placed above the the top-level `Describe`, and you should move your setup into it. `AfterAll` is not allowed in the top level block.

 The scoping is very similar to Pester v4, but without the quirks. `BeforeAll`, `Describe`, and `AfterAll` now run all in the same scope, and are isolated from their parent scope, to avoid leaking variables outside of their scopes, for example into the script scope.
-This prevents test cross-polution and makes your tests more repeatable.
+This prevents test cross-pollution and makes your tests more repeatable.

 Failures in setup and teardown work very similar to how they worked in Pester v4, a failure in a `Describe` block, `BeforeAll` or `AfterAll` will fail the whole block.
 The nice side-effect of having test discovery is that we now know how many tests were in that failed block and can report all tests that were supposed to run as failed.

 ### Scoping of BeforeEach & AfterEach

-`BeforeEach`, `It` and `AfterEach` now run in the same scope, but are still isolated from their parent to avoid leaking variables and test cross-polution.
+`BeforeEach`, `It` and `AfterEach` now run in the same scope, but are still isolated from their parent to avoid leaking variables and test cross-pollution.

 Running in single scope allows you to take a portion of your `It` and move it into `BeforeEach` without any change in behavior.
 And it also allows you to change a variable in `It`, and use the updated value in `AfterAll`.